google/WebFundamentals/src/content/pt-br/fundamentals/getting-started/web-starter-kit/index.md

 Kit.

-Observação: Se você receber erros de permissão ou acesso como  <code>EPERM</code> ou <code>EACCESS</code>, não use  <code>sudo</code> como solução.
+Observação: Se você receber erros de permissão ou acesso como `EPERM` ou `EACCESS`, não use  `sudo` como solução.
 Consulte <a href='https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md'>esta página</a> para obter uma solução mais adequada.

 <!--
 The next section of this guide covers how to use Gulp, but if you want to see